Missouri Military and Veterans Benefits

 Voluntarily enters the U.S. Armed Forces for up to five years

 to attend required active and inactive duty training

-To attend basic training.
+To attend basic training

 Military Experience Allowed for Missouri Professional License Qualifications: All professional licensing boards or commissions in Missouri are required to accept applicable military education, training, or experience toward the qualification requirements for professional licenses or certifications.

-Missouri Professional Licenses for Nonresident Military Spouses: Missouri State agencies or boards that regulate occupations or professions will issue temporary courtesy licenses to the qualified nonresident Spouse of an active duty Service member that is reassigned to a duty station in Missouri.
+Missouri Professional Licenses for Nonresident Military Spouses: Missouri State agencies or boards that regulate occupations or professions will issue temporary courtesy licenses to the qualified nonresident Spouse of an active duty Service member who is reassigned to a duty station in Missouri.

 In addition, all professional licensing boards and commissions are required to give military Spouses priority when processing applications.

 For more information and qualification requirements for specific professions please contact: